Zokol/ArduinoCNC/README.md

 ArduinoCNC
 ==========

-CNC controller based on Arduino UNO
+CNC controller using Arduino UNO

 This was created in 2011 as an final project for Embedded Development-course (Sulautetut Prosessorijärjestelmät) in University of Turku